hms-dbmi/pic-sure-all-in-one/README.md

 ```

 The rollback job checks the shared contract and attestations, verifies every image tag still resolves to its attested
-image ID, confirms that httpd is stopped and the frontend rollback tag is staged, then retags and starts the rolled-back
+image ID, confirms that httpd is stopped with restart disabled and the frontend rollback tag is staged, then retags and
-Operations, Query, and Gateway services before recreating PSAMA.
-It keeps httpd stopped, retaining the management-write
+starts the rolled-back Operations, Query, and Gateway services before recreating PSAMA.
+It keeps httpd stopped,
-freeze while a backend below the targeted-feed boundary is active.
-Do not restart the public entrypoint until a
+retaining the management-write freeze while a backend below the targeted-feed boundary is active.
+Do not restart the
-targeting-capable backend has been restored.
-The rollback script passes the reviewed state file explicitly to the start
+public entrypoint until a targeting-capable backend has been restored.
+The rollback script passes the reviewed state
-script.
-The start script independently checks its current contract, ordered phases, schema flags, image IDs, retagged
+file explicitly to the start script.
+The start script independently checks its current contract, ordered phases, schema
-images, and stopped httpd before it enables Gateway `/actuator/health/liveness`.
-Normal startup explicitly selects
+flags, image IDs, retagged images, and restart-proof stopped httpd before it enables Gateway
-forward mode, rejects inherited rollback controls, requires the v2 banner feed, and publishes the frontend.
-Rollback
+`/actuator/health/liveness`.
+Normal startup explicitly selects forward mode, rejects inherited rollback controls,
+requires the v2 banner feed, and publishes the frontend.
+Rollback always keeps the forward database schema; Flyway
-always keeps the forward database schema; Flyway down-migrations are prohibited.
+down-migrations are prohibited.

 - If you would like to connect to a remote database, then run the "Configure Remote MySQL Instance" Jenkins job.
     - You need to provide remote database connection information to "Configure Remote MySQL Instance" Jenkins job